 The first stationary models are already here and more stationary models are on the way, but what about the Skylake generation's mobile models?
 A number of formal and mirror-looking slides provide us with up-to-date information about what is brewing at Intel.

-An official slide (supposedly) that came online earlier, we saw Intel pretending to deliver up to 11 percent in general processing up to 34 percent in the graphical core built into the Skylake-U processors compared to their predecessors in the Broadwell-U generation, which would undoubtedly be a step Go ahead - but anyone who was expecting to see the end of all four-core physical processors in this category, or Processors In new, more cost-effective carrier envelopes, he will probably have to keep waiting.
+An official (so-called) slide that came to the network earlier we saw that Intel claims to provide a performance improvement of up to 11 percent in general processing and up to 34 percent in the graphics core built into Skylake-U processors compared to their predecessors in the Broadwell-U generation, which will undoubtedly Go ahead - but anyone who expected to finally see four physical core processors in this category, either Processors In new, more cost-effective carrier envelopes, he will probably have to keep waiting.